Ramy Najjarine

-Ramy Najjarine (رامي نجارين, /apc/; born 23 April 2000) is a professional footballer who plays as an attacking midfielder or winger for A-League Men club Wellington Phoenix.
-Born in Australia, he plays for the Lebanon national team.
+Ramy Najjarine (رامي نجارين, /apc/; born 23 April 2000) is a professional footballer who plays as an attacking midfielder or winger for Egyptian Premier League club El Qanah.
+Born in Australia, he has played for the Lebanon national team.

 Club career

 Western City Wanderers

 Najjarine began his youth career with Mounties Wanderers, before joining the Football NSW Institute, playing in the U16 NPL 1 NSW in 2014.
 In 2015, he entered the Western Sydney Wanderers's National Youth League squad as a train-on player.
 The following year, after scoring three goals in four matches for the club's under-20 side in the 2016 NPL 2 NSW, he was promoted to the first team.

 Melbourne City

 On 18 July 2017, Najjarine signed his first professional contract with Melbourne City, a three-year scholarship deal.
 He made his A-League debut in November 2018 as a substitute in a 2–0 loss to Brisbane Roar in Round 5 of the 2018–19 season.
 Later that season, he scored his first league goal in a 5–0 victory against Central Coast Mariners in Round 27.
 He finished his first professional season with one goal in 13 appearances for City.

 On 17 October 2019, his contract was extended until the end of the 2021–22 season.
 He made nine appearances during the 2019–20 season.
 In October 2020, he joined Newcastle Jets on loan for the 2020–21 campaign, making 15 appearances.